 It’s true – most honestly sustainable clothing brands will never be as cheap as fast fashion, and that’s a good thing!
 After all, paying more for ethically paid staff and quality materials is the whole point of making the choice to wear eco-fashion, right?

-Given that the global online retailer carries a plethora of brands, searching for the Eco Edit on their site will narrow it down only to brands that use organic, recycled or vintage materials to create their designs – you’ll also find some super cool Exclusives that you’ll never see anywhere else!
+Given that the global online retailer carries a plethora of brands, searching for the Eco Edit on their site will narrow it down only to brands that use organic, recycled or vintage materials to create their designs (such as those above, and below).
+You’ll also find some super cool Exclusives that you’ll never see anywhere else!

 Average price: $40

-Known for their casuals like boyfriend shirts, beautifully cut jeans and chic flats, Everlane partners with ethical factories and producers to source the finest natural materials, like cashmere, organic Pima cotton and Tencel.
+The brand partners with ethical factories and producers to source the finest natural materials, like cashmere, organic Pima cotton and Tencel.
 Interestingly, they share the stories behind these materials and factories on Instagram on what they call #transparencytuesday.
 Each week, their followers can submit ANY question to the brand and get answers immediately.
 Talk about bringing transparency into the digital age with style!

 Average price: $70